alifsemi/alif_ml-embedded-evaluation-kit/model_conditioning_examples/Readme.md

 The objective of these scripts is not to be a single source of knowledge on everything related to model conditioning.
-Instead the aim is to provide the reader with a quick starting point that demonstrates some commonly used tools that will enable models to run on Arm Ethos NPU and also optimize them to enable maximum performance from the Arm Ethos NPU.
+Instead the aim is to provide the reader with a quick starting point that demonstrates some commonly used tools that will enable models to run on Arm® Ethos-U NPU and also optimize them to enable maximum performance from the Arm® Ethos-U NPU.

 Links to more in-depth guides available on the TensorFlow website are provided in the [references](#references) section in this Readme.